Skip to main content

 Summary

-This bill would provide that an owner, employee, or other person authorized to be on business premises after the business has closed to the public may use deadly physical force in self-defense or the defense of another person against a person who is committing or attempting to commit a burglary or robbery of the business.
+• Owners, employees, or other persons authorized to be on business premises after the business has closed to the public; they may use deadly force in self-defense or defense of others if burglary or robbery is occurring or attempted, and are immune from criminal/prospective civil liability if the force is justified.

 Bill Actions